washuvis/letsgamble/README.md

+# Let's Gamble

-# Repo for the Let's Gamble project
+This repo contains the experiment data, stimuli, and setup analysis scripts from our Let's Gamble project